bryndin/ai-coded-pacman/README.md

 - (2) doesn't work either, as it always snaps
 - (3) a no go either
 - It's gettting hard to make Gemini design a working approach with incrimental small movements of Pacman together with the snapping to grid.
 Let's try something different.

+## Step 16
+*Problem:* The maze is drawn over white background, that is visually distracting.
+Needs to be changed to black.

+#### Prompt
+How to change the background of an empty html page from white to black

+#### Answer
+There are two main ways to change the background of an empty HTML page from white to black:
+1. Using CSS:
+This is the most common and recommended approach.
+Here's how to do it.
+<- code ->